Research to Support Continuous Improvement at Scale

-Bulamu’s programs – Clinical Support Teams, Surgery Programs, and the Health Center Excellence Program – support health systems strengthening for the poor via short, medium, and long-term interventions.
+Bulamu’s programs – Maternal and Child Health, Surgery Programs, and Scalable Health Systems – support health systems strengthening for people in need via short, medium, and long-term interventions.
 These programs, which make up our Health Systems Strengthening initiative, are built on the insights our team and partners have had in the years since Bulamu was founded in 2016.

 Current research projects include:

 Working in partnership with Principal Investigator Christine Begumisa and Co-Investigator Prof. Peter Waiswa at the Makerere School of Public Health, Bulamu is midway through an academic study on Uganda’s supply chain for medicines and health supplies.
 This study is fully Research Ethics Committee and Ministry of Health approved in Uganda.
 Upon its completion, it will answer a primary research question on the extent of shortages of medicines and health supplies in the Ministry of Health system, with a nationally representative sample.
 This dataset will be a rich source for academic researchers with an interest in prescription and health supply access for global health, and we will share it with researchers as their research questions are fully approved and ethically permissible.

 Following the academic publication of the REC-approved Essential Medicines study, we will work with our partners to make supply chain recommendations to help Uganda address the most pressing issues identified in the study.